WriteWiseCollabTech/WriteWise/docs/whitepaper.md

 ## Why Web3 and Why Arbitrum

 So, why web3?
 What are the advantages over a web2 infrastructure?
-Besides the commonly cited advantages of web3 such as enhanced security, transparency, user control, automation (nominations, voting and prize-awarding, automatically enabled by smart contracts transactions), and cost efficiency,  incorporating blockchain technology into prize nominations and awards can significantly enhance fairness through global accessibility, trust, user experience, credibility, transparency, and create reputation records of impact for both the nominees and the winners.
+Besides the commonly cited advantages of web3 such as enhanced security, transparency, user control, automation (nominations, voting and prize-awarding, automatically enabled by smart contracts transactions), and cost efficiency,  incorporating blockchain technology into prize nominations and awards can significantly enhance fairness through global accessibility, trust, user experience and credibility to create reputation records of impact for both the nominees and the winners.
 Prizes and nominations minted on NFTs can offer verifiable digital certificates of achievement.

-A token-based incentive mechanism can be built on top of the app.
+A token-based incentive mechanism can be built on top of the WriteWise app.

 WriteWise leverages the power of the crypto economy for a public good.
 The Web3 crowd is full of smart people from various backgrounds, often scientific.
 This project will bridge the gap between DeFi and DeSci, linking the two communities together in very beneficial ways for both.